ankaAR/bestiario5e/_creatures/summer-eladrin.md

 damage_resistances: "bludgeoning, piercing, and slashing from nonmagical attacks"
 ---

 ***Fearsome Presence.*** Any non-eladrin creature that starts its turn within 60 feet of the eladrin must make a DC 16 Wisdom saving throw.
-On a failed save, the creature becomes frightened for 1 minute.
+On a failed save, the creature becomes asustado for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 If a creature's saving throw is successful or the effect ends for it, the creature is immune to any eladrin's Fearsome Presence for the next 24 hours.

 ***Fey Step (Recarga 4-6).*** As a bonus action, the eladrin can teleport up to 30 feet to an unoccupied space it can see.